aptech/docs/docs/CR-plotAddErrorBar.rst

     :param err: Each column contains the error values for each Y column.
     :type err: scalar or Nx1 or NxM matrix

-    :param lwr: Each column contains the lower bar heights for assymetrical error bars.
+    :param lwr: Each column contains the lower bar heights for asymmetrical error bars.
     :type lwr: Nx1 or NxM matrix

-    :param uppr: Each column contains the upper bar heights for assymetrical error bars.
+    :param uppr: Each column contains the upper bar heights for asymmetrical error bars.
     :type uppr: Nx1 or NxM matrix

 Examples